Big Sheep Parade

 (NO DOGS PLEASE)

 Join an authentic trailing of the sheep down Ketchum's Main Street as part of their annual migration to winter pastures.
 A band of 1,500 sheep parade down Main Street with sheep ranching family members and herders headed south.
 The parade includes historic sheep wagons and participants from the Folklife Fair, each identified by sign-bearing dancers from the Footlight Dance Centre.
-Blessing the flock this year is The Rev. Kathleen Bean, Associate Rector of St. Thomas Episcopal Church in Ketchum.
+Blessing the flock this year is The Very Rev. M. Jonah Kendall, Rector of St. Thomas Episcopal Church in Ketchum.
 After the parade passes, you are invited to walk with the families herding the animals to their resting place south of town.

 Sheep for the Parade from Faulkner Land & Livestock